convox/convox/docs/help/troubleshooting.md

 A failed Rack install should either be able to continued with, or be uninstalled successfully as required.
 You can retry the installation by simply running `convox rack update -r <rackname>`.
 If your Rack consistently fails to install into your Cloud provider and there are no relevant issues reported then please raise a [support ticket](/help/support) for us to investigate.

-Sometimes, a failed Rack install cannot be uninstalled due to cloud provider issues.
-In this instance, it is best to remove any remaining resources yourself before re-attempting the Rack install.

-- AWS: Delete the EKS cluster for your Rack (if it exists).
-You may have to delete any node groups attached to it first.
-Delete the VPC created for your Rack.
-AWS will inform you if there are any child resources that need to be deleted first.
-- Azure:
-- Digital Ocean:
-- Google Cloud:

 ## I get an error when I deploy my app to Convox

 Sometimes the errors that come back from Kubernetes and/or the cloud providers are useful, sometimes they're more obtuse.